josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 <CalloutPlusQuote>

-I had mainly just checked off a bunch of old to-dos, most of which hadn't gotten done previously because they never mattered that much in the first place.
+I had mainly just checked off a bunch of old to-dos, most of which were unfinished because they never mattered that much in the first place.

 </CalloutPlusQuote>